mayamccann/Password-Generator-for-Employees/README.md

 ## 💡Background

-For this assignment, the goal is to create a professional portfolio to display skills that are learned throughout the UConn Coding Bootcamp.
-This challenge enforces the use of HTML and CSS methods.
-The most important aspect of building a portfolio is to showcase and share your skills with those within the computer science community.
+For this assignment, the goal is to create a functioning password generator that will benefit employees.
+This challenge embraces the use of knowledge learned throughout the UConn Coding Bootcamp that focuses on JavaScript.
+HTML and CSS codes are utilized as well.
+The most important aspect of building this employee password generator is to showcase and share skills used within the computer science world.